rngesus-wept/puflantu/artifacts/lion.md

 ### Gloss

 line on call-1O-IMP
 call-1O-IMP, any call-1O-imp, anytime
 1S-GEN love-PAT, call-1O-IMP
 any day-or any night call-GER-1O may-2S

 ### Perflontus

 ## Entry 10

-"It's in the stars
+It's in the stars
 It's still written in the scars on our hearts
 That we're not broken just bent
 And we can learn to love again"

 ### Gloss

+stars in locate-3S
+heart-PL on scar-PL interior-ADV PRF write-3O break-DEP-NEG-1pO, just bend-DEP-NEG-1pO
+and again love-GER learn-GER can-1pS

 ### Perflontus